benlawraus/yaml2schema/README.rst

 ^^^^^^^^^^^^^^
 The file structure is as follows::

-            main.py # the entire software divided into functions
+    main.py # the entire software divided into function files
     Input:  input/anvil.yaml  # file from downloaded anvil.works app
             input/anvil_refined.yaml # OPTIONAL openapi format of fields requiring more information to specify OR